0xBcamp/Moon-Tutorial/README.md

         moonInstance.login();
     };
 ```
-9. Let's now define additional functions we will need for our code: connect, update token, create account, and disconncet.
+9. Let's now define additional functions we will need for our code: update token, create account, and disconnect.
 There are many more functions you can defined, but these are commmon ones you may use on your moon project.
 ```

-    const connect = async () => {
-        if (moon) {
-            return moon.connect();
-        }
-    };

     const updateToken = async (token: string, refreshToken: string) => {
         if (moon) {